heft-lang/hefty-equations/writeup/jfp/response/JFP-RESPONSE-18-AUG-2025.md

 * Refined the explanation of final tagless to be more precise about how and why the paper uses initial encodings.

 * Added a paragraph on shallow handlers.
+The paragraph clarifies some confusion in our previous response.
+Our previous response said that shallow handlers could somehow forward effects to the surrounding context, in a way that deep handlers could not.
+As far as we can tell, this is incorrect.
+The example discussed in S1.2.2 works similarly with shallow handlers as with deep handlers, and has the same issues.

 * Improved the positioning of our work w.r.t. existing languages with support for algebraic effects and handlers (Eff, Koka, Frank, Flix,